ParaToric 1.0: Continuous-time quantum Monte Carlo for the toric code in a parallel field: The toric code in a parallel field

-where $J, \lambda > 0$ in the $\hat{\sigma^x}$-basis and $\mu, h > 0$ in the $\hat{\sigma^z}$-basis (otherwise the model has a sign-problem). $\hat{\sigma}_l^x$ and $\hat{\sigma}_l^z$ are Pauli matrices defined on the links of the underlying lattice.
+where $J, \lambda > 0$ in the $\hat{\sigma}^x$-basis and $\mu, h > 0$ in the $\hat{\sigma}^z$-basis (otherwise the model has a sign-problem). $\hat{\sigma}_l^x$ and $\hat{\sigma}_l^z$ are Pauli matrices defined on the links of the underlying lattice.
 The star term $\hat{A}_v$ contains all links adjacent to lattice site $v$, the plaquette term $\hat{B}_p$ contains all links that belong to the same elementary plaquette $p$ of the underlying lattice.
 The temperature $T = 1/\beta$ is finite.
 For readers interested in extending the code, we note that it is relatively straightforward to add interactions that are diagonal in the chosen basis, such as (long-range) Ising interactions.
 Off-diagonal interactions require a more careful review and extension of the Monte Carlo updates to ensure ergodicity.
-However, diagonal interactions can also lead to sampling problems, especially when they introduce frustration.
+However, diagonal interactions can also cause sampling problems, especially when they introduce frustration, e.g., when flipping the sign of either the star or the plaquette term \cite{Borla2025}.